Sam5429/coulang/README.md

 ![Caution: Restricted Area](./img/caution)

 As mentioned in the blog, **only the craziest among you** will dare to venture into this section.

+This language is an interpreted language written in C.
+It’s completely unchecked, meaning there’s no type checking.
+If you make a mistake, the interpreter won’t help you find it, every error is basically a "fuck you" from the language itself.

+Code written in Coolang is:
+- Unmaintainable
+- Unstable
+- Full of mysterious errors
+- Absolutely not extensible *goodbye double_coolckets and explosion items :'(*